 RMS Admission: Complete Guide to Rashtriya Military School Admission

 Every year, thousands of Indian parents dream of giving their child a world-class education that builds not just academic knowledge but also discipline, leadership, and character.
-Rashtriya Military School (RMS) admission is the gateway to exactly that kind of transformative experience.
+Rashtriya Military School admission is the gateway to exactly that kind of transformative experience.

 Rashtriya Military Schools are prestigious residential boarding schools run under the Ministry of Defence, Government of India.
 These schools prepare students academically while grooming them for future roles in the Indian Armed Forces and beyond.
 Admission into an RMS is highly competitive — and highly rewarding.